-This article explains briefly what full decriminalisation of prostitution (or “decriminalisation of sex work” as its sometimes called) means in practice.
-This supplements the bullet points on our RCN Congress 2019 flyers (and the white flyers we have given out elsewhere) with background information and references to research, etc.
+This article explains briefly what “decriminalisation of prostitution” or “decriminalisation of sex work” means in practice.
+This supplements the bullet points on our RCN Congress 2019 flyers (and the white flyers we have given out elsewhere) with further information, links to research studies, etc.

 We refer to “decriminalisation of prostitution” as “full decriminalisation” to distinguish it from the Nordic Model which decriminalises those (mostly women and girls) who are engaged in prostitution but not the other actors.